Requirements Analysis Techniques with Example

 • Terminator

-A logical data flow diagram shows system’s activities while a physical data flow diagram shows a system’s infrastructure.
-A data flow diagram can be designed early in the requirement elicitation process of the analysis phase within the SDLC (System Development Life Cycle) to define the project scope.
-For easy analyzing a data flow diagram can be drilled down into its sub-processes known as “levelled DFD”.
+A logical DFD shows activities; a physical DFD shows infrastructure.
+A DFD can be designed early in the analysis phase of the SDLC (System Development Life Cycle) to define the project scope.
+It can be drilled down into sub-processes, known as a “levelled DFD”.

 Data Flow Diagram

-Role activity diagram is similar to flowchart type notation.
-In Role Activity Diagram, role instances are process participants, which has start and end state.
-RAD requires a deep knowledge of process or organization to identify roles.
-The components of RAD includes
+A Role Activity Diagram is similar to flowchart notation.
+Role instances are process participants, each with a start and end state.
+RAD requires deep knowledge of the process or organisation to identify roles.
+The components of RAD are:

 • Activities